Something Profound Has Shifted, and you can feel it.

 Before you build anything new, or rebuild what you have, you need to know what's actually draining the system.

-By day 100, you will have:
+Through this 100 day intensive, you will have:

 A personal C.H.E.A.T.
 Code capacity map showing exactly where your Energy, Attention, and Time are leaking